 This program will teach Gas Metal Arc Welding (GMAW) in three modes of transfer - short arc, pulse, and spray arc - as well as Flux-Cored Arc Welding (FCAW), Shielded Metal Arc Welding (SMAW), and Gas Tungsten Arc Welding (GTAW) on carbon steel plate.
 Students will learn welding and cutting safety; oxyfuel, plasma arc, and air carbon arc cutting; metal preparation and weld quality; weld symbols and detail drawings; and employment readiness.
-Students will also have the opportunity to participate in real world welding simulations through projects based upon the needs of the industry in the local campus area.
+Students will have the opportunity to participate in either real world welding simulations through projects based upon the needs of the industry in the local campus area or in an off-site internship with one of our local industry partners.
 Advanced students may have the opportunity to take an elective in pipe welding (performance; no classroom).